 Enslaved black were socialized by white folks to believe that they should envy to become patriarchs by seeking attain the freedom they would provide.

-> BUT: black men took the domination model exercised by the whites as a standard to become patriarchs > thus lead to them exercising violence on black women
+> BUT: black men took the domination model exercised by the whites as a standard to become patriarchs > thus lead to them exercising violence on black women.

 —> the enshrinement of patriarchal masculinity